Is really the government is responsible for the potential loss of billions of pounds of savers’ pensions by refusing to “fix a broken system”?

 She continues: “The government says it is ‘monitoring’ the situation regarding pension liberation scams.
 Apart from the fact that watching innocent victims’ lives being destroyed is most certainly not a spectator sport, it is the responsibility of the government to fix what a broken system is – and be seen to do so publicly.

-“The government is ultimately responsible as its agencies – namely HMRC, the Pensions Regulator (tPR) and the Financial Conduct Authority (FCA) – are failing in their duties by allowing this scandal to run and run.”
+“The government is ultimately responsible for its agencies – namely HMRC, the Pensions Regulator (TPR) and the Financial Conduct Authority (FCA) – are failing in their duties by allowing this scandal to run and run.”

 “A failure to do so will inevitably mean more lives will be ruined by pension liberation scammers.
 In addition, there is an associated cost to the government of not tackling this as those left without financial means will be reliant upon the already overstretched welfare system for many years to come.”